stefanoschmidt1995/mbank/README.md

 pip install dist/mbank-0.0.1.tar.gz
 ```
 This will install the source code as well as some executables that makes the bank generation easier (plus the dependencies).

-P.s.
-Make sure you installed the required packages `pip install -r ./requirements.txt`.
-In a future version, this will be made a bit more simple and the dependencies will be tracked authomatically by `pip`.

 ## How to use